mhowat1/mhowat1/README.md

-- 👋 Hi, I’m Meghan Howat @mhowat1, a research associate
+- 👋 Hi, I’m Meghan Howat @mhowat1
-- 👀 I’m interested in development economics and using data to inform sustainable and inclusive growth, especially in Latin America
+- 👀 I’m interested in development economics and using data to inform sustainable and inclusive growth
-- 🌱 I’m currently learning R and collaborating on a project in Python!
+- 🌱 I’m currently learning R and collaborating on a project in Python
-- 💞️ I’m looking to collaborate on coding techniques in STATA and R
+- 💞️ I’m looking to collaborate on linear modeling and visualization techniques
 - 📫 How to reach me ... mhowat10@gmail.com

 <!---